 There are a lot of people taking testosterone, men and women.
 Yet, the diagnosis and treatment of low testosterone is tricky and a controversial topic:

-Symptoms are vague (fatigue, low sex drive), and thus, attributable to many other causes.
+Symptoms are vague (fatigue, low sex drive), and thus, potentially attributable to many other causes.

 There is a wide range of normal testosterone values within an individual and between individuals.

-When reasonable doses of testosterone are used, the beneficial effects are subtle at best.
+When reasonable doses of testosterone are used, the positive effects are subtle to detect.

 Because we have no study lasting longer than a year, potential side effects, like heart disease and cancer, are difficult to rule out.

 There are certainly more questions than answers, and even less is known in women.
 (I have covered the topic of 'low T' in the past).
 Despite this uncertainty, the business model of the Hormone Doctor, the Hormone Clinic, or the Longevity Center is to convince you otherwise.
 Their first step is to demonstrate that your levels are low with a lab test.
-Whether your levels are really low or not, making them appear low is easily accomplished by taking advantage of your natural daily variation of testosterone, and using their lab of choice.
+Whether they are actually low, making them appear low is easily accomplished by taking advantage of your natural daily variation of testosterone, and using their lab of choice.

 Natural variation of testosterone

 Testosterone levels dramatically drop as the day goes on (see diagram below).
 For example, a man with a level of 750 ng/dL in the morning can drop down to as low as 500 ng/dL in the afternoon.
 Eating lowers testosterone levels even further; a single meal will decrease testosterone by 25%.
 If a hormone clinic wants you to have a low level they need only to set up the appointment and blood draw after lunch.